-Whole genome Pool-seq data were then used to identify genes affected by copy number variations in association with resistance base on their normalised exonic coverage.
-This analysis identified genes showing congruent copy number resistant susceptible lines (FC ≥ 1.5 in all ‘resistant Vs susceptible’ pairwise comparisons).
-The included seven P450s.
+Whole genome Pool-seq short read data were then used to identify genes affected by copy number variations in association with resistance base on their normalised exonic coverage.
+This analysis identified 22 genes showing a congruent elevated copy number (CN) in resistant Vs susceptible lines (FC ≥ 1.5 in all ‘resistant Vs susceptible’ pairwise comparisons).
+These included seven P450s.
 One of them (AAEL009018) was located at ~58.8 Mb on chromosome 1 and was not detected as over-transcribed from RNA-seq.
-The six others were located at ~271 Mb on chromosome 1 and included the five CYP6s found over-transcribed in resistant lines (see above) and another CYP6 (CYP6CC1) from the same gene cluster that was filtered out from RNA-seq analysis due to low transcription level (Figure 2 and Supplementary file 2).
-A closer look at the genomic coverage at locus revealed a ~2 folds increased coverage affecting a region of ~200 Kb spanning the entire CYP6 cluster.
-Such duplication was observed in .
-Altogether, these genomic data that the deltamethrin resistance phenotype observed in the lines is associated with large duplication on chromosome 1 affecting the transcription level of six clustered CYP6 genes.
+The six others were located at ~271 Mb on chromosome 1 and included the five CYP6s found over-transcribed in resistant lines (see above) and another CYP6 (CYP6CC1) from the same gene cluster that was filtered out from RNA-seq analysis due to its low transcription level (Figure 2 and Supplementary file 2).
+The over-transcribed CYP9F-like located on chromosome 3 showed a slight increased CN in the IR0F line Vs the Bora-Bora line (1.6 fold) but such increased CN was not confirmed for the three other ‘resistant Vs susceptible comparisons’ (1.07, 1.4 and 1.2 fold for IR03/IR13, IR0F/IR13 and IR03/Bora respectively).
+A closer look at the genomic coverage at the CYP6 locus on chromosome 1 revealed a ~2 folds increased coverage affecting a region of ~200 Kb spanning the entire CYP6 cluster.
+Such duplication was observed in all resistant Vs susceptible comparisons.
+Altogether, these genomic data showed that the deltamethrin resistance phenotype observed in the resistant lines is associated with the presence of a large duplication on chromosome 1 affecting the transcription level of six clustered CYP6 genes.

-Whole genome data confirmed the absence of the major Val410Leu, Val1016Ile and Phe1534Cys in the IR0F line, while another kdr mutation (Ile1011Met) was identified at an exact 0.5 frequency (141/282 reads supporting the 1011Met allele).
-Indeed, both short read and long read that this Ile1011Met mutation is a genomic duplication
+Whole genome short reads data confirmed the absence of the three major kdr mutations Val410Leu, Val1016Ile and Phe1534Cys in the IR0F resistant line, while another kdr mutation (Ile1011Met) was identified at an exact 0.5 frequency (141/282 short reads supporting the 1011Met allele).
+Indeed, both short read and long read data confirmed that this Ile1011Met kdr mutation is affected by an heterogenous genomic duplication (see below and in Martins et al., 2013).
+Therefore, a 0.5 frequency indicates that the Ile-Met/Ile-Met genotype is fixed in the IR0F line.

-Genomic architecture of the
+Genomic architecture of the duplicated loci

+Though not the major aim of the present study, our genomic data allowed characterizing the architecture of the duplication affecting the Ile1011Met Kdr mutation in the IR0F line.
+Both short read and long read topologies confirmed that the Ile1011Met kdr mutation is part of 125 Kb genomic duplication covering the 21 last coding exons of the VGSC gene AAEL023266 (Supplementary file 3).
+The breakpoints of this partial gene duplication are located at 315,905,811 bp and 316,030,250 bp on the reference genome AaegL5.
+The partial 3’ copy carries the wild type allele (1011Ile) while the full-length copy carries the resistant allele (1011Met).
+The two copies also differed by their intronic sequence with the partial copy bearing a B type intron and the full-length copy bearing a A type intron as previously described (Martins et al., 2013).
+As expected from an incomplete gene duplication, RNA-seq data supported the sole expression of the 1011Met allele meaning that the IR0F line (genotype Ile-Met/Ile-Met) express a Met phenotype.